mckinsey/vizro/vizro-core/docs/index.md

     <div class="card-content">
       <h5>Get Started</h5>
       <p>
         New to Vizro?
-Take a look at our quickstart guide and our tutorial explaining core features.
+Take a look at our tutorials to get started and to explore our core features.
       </p>
     </div>
   </div>